thechelsuk/uk.thechels.cod/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- The gate was tied with a knot we could not undo so I cut it out.
+But the gate lock area was deliberately infilled with thorny bush offcuts we had to cut out first.
+It was a deliberate act to prevent access., 31st December :- [8611509](https://www.fixmystreet.com/report/8611509)
 - Request to put yellow lines on Shakespeare road to help bus route, 31st December :- [8611292](https://www.fixmystreet.com/report/8611292)
 - Pot hole caused damage to my front left tyre, 31st December :- [8611246](https://www.fixmystreet.com/report/8611246)
 - Potholes at the entrance to the McDonalds trading centre, 31st December :- [8611150](https://www.fixmystreet.com/report/8611150)